Development & Operational Cost of Building AI Agents | Codeventures

 - Data strategy: Determining what data is needed and how it will be sourced.

-Estimated Cost: The Planning & Research section is estimated to require 80–200 hours, with a projected cost of $2,000–$7,000.
+Estimated Cost: he Planning & Research phase typically requires 40–150 hours, with a projected cost of $1,500–$7,500, depending on project complexity and stakeholder involvement.

 2. Data Collection & Preparation